Martin Michlmayr

 Debian installer

-Formating the disk may take a long time, especially if you have a large disk.
-Unfortunately, the progress bar is not updated while the disk is being formated so you may think that it is stuck (at 33%).
+Formatting the disk may take a long time, especially if you have a large disk.
+Unfortunately, the progress bar is not updated while the disk is being formatted so you may think that it is stuck (at 33%).
 If this happens, just be patient.
-The installer is in fact formating your disk.
+The installer is in fact formatting your disk.